GRACIE

 Gracie thought her life was over, but destiny had other plans…

 2am.
 Waterloo bridge.
-In deep distress, Gracie stumbles onto the bridge, her life spiraling out of control.
-However, when Ellie, (17), runs headlong into her, in fear for her life from a Man chasing her from the other side of the bridge, destiny hands both a chance.
-Shocked out of her despair, Gracie helps Ellie, and they escape to the back streets, where Gracie thinks they’re safe.
-However, another Man arrives over the road, and incognito, shadows the girls, and those chasing Ellie are also determined to get her back.
+Despairing Gracie stumbles onto the bridge, intent on jumping in the river.
+However, when Ellie, (17), runs headlong into her, in fear for her life from a Man chasing her from the other side, destiny gives both a chance.
+Shocked out of her despair, Gracie helps Ellie, and they run to the back streets, and think they’re safe.
+Alas, those chasing Ellie do not give-up, however none realise another Man has also arrived who covertly shadows everyone.

-‘Gracie’ is a magi-real, urban-myth tale, set over one black, tense, but oddly whimsical night, which will challenge the Girls to their limits.
-Set against the dramatic, night skylines of Waterloo Bridge, and in an old cargo boat by Battersea Power Station, ‘Gracie’ has a grainy, retro feel, and a dreamlike, story book feel, with a vivid heartbeat.
+‘Gracie’ is a magi-real, urban-myth tale, set over one dark, tense, oddly whimsical, ironic night, which will challenge the Girls to their limits.
+Set against the dramatic, night skylines of Waterloo Bridge, and in an old cargo boat by Battersea Power Station, ‘Gracie’ has a grainy, strongly retro look, and a dreamlike story book feel, and a vivid heartbeat all it’s own.

-‘Gracie’ is Jane’s feature debut.
-It was made on an ultra low budget, and shot on super 16mm film, which was tough but worth it.
-Due to the difficult sound conditions along the Thames, it also has all but full post production created audio, some achievement considering budget, and massive thanks to everyone involved.
-It has a wonderful, evocative score and the super 16mm format, using mainly available light, gives ‘Gracie’, an atmospheric, grainy, buttery feel.
+‘Gracie’ was my feature debut, and shot on super 16mm film, which for the micro budget was tough but worth it.
+Due to the difficult sound conditions along the Thames, it also has a mainly post production created audio, a big achievement considering budget, and massive thanks to everyone involved.
+It has a wonderful, evocative score and the super 16mm format, using a lot available light, gives ‘Gracie’, an atmospheric, buttery feel.

 SEE THE TRAILER